aslatter/aws-iam-service-support/README.md

 A Python script that scrapes IAM service tables from AWS documentation and converts them to markdown format.

-I really don't know what I'm going in Python.
+I really don't know what I'm doing in Python.

 ## Setup